-However, you still have the right to a full refund of your ticket or rerouting.
+However, your flight cancellation rights still entitle you to a full refund of your ticket or rerouting to your final destination.

-SkyRefund can help you claim your compensation cancellation
+SkyRefund can help you claim your EU cancellation compensation

 The process of enforcing your air passenger rights can often be very complex and time-consuming.
 In fact, few passengers are aware that they have the right to claim compensation for their disrupted flight.
 Even fewer ever submit a compensation claim to the airline.